material-components/material-components-android/docs/theming/Shape.md

 change individual shapes throughout your app, you should use the [shapeAppearance and shapeAppearanceOverlay](#shapeappearance-and-shapeappearanceoverlay-attributes) attributes rather than redefining theme level attributes.

+**Note**: There is no sanity check for the shape values mapped to these theme attributes.
+It is the developer's responsibility to guarantee the relative correctness, for example, "medium" is smaller than "large", etc.

 ## Usage